supernav-iconJoin Us at AWS re:Invent 2024

 What Are User Access Reviews?

-A user access review is a process that involves regularly reviewing access rights for a company’s employees and third-party vendors.
+A user access review (UAR) is a process that involves regularly reviewing access rights for a company’s employees and third-party vendors.
 The goal is to limit the number of employees who can access sensitive data to reduce the risk of a data breach.

 Why Are Access Reviews Important?